25prabhu10/notes/docs/Concepts/AWS/AWS_VPC.md

   - Security Groups, Network ACL (NACL), VPC Flow Logs
   - VPC Peering, VPC Endpoints
   - Site to Site VPN & Direct Connect
-- I will just give you an overview, less than1 or 2 questions at your exam.
+- I will just give you an overview, less than1 or 2 questions at your exam
 - Later in the course, I will be highlighting when VPC concepts are helpful

 ## VPC & Subnets Primer